Peter Gunn: Season One Episodes

 Original Air Date - 22 September 1958

-At the beginning of the show, mob boss "Big Al" Fusary (Sam Scar) is knocked off by two bogus cops.
+Mob boss "Big Al" Fusary (Sam Scar) and several of his men are knocked off by two bogus cops.
 The man behind this is George Fallon (Gavin MacLeod), who is also putting heat on Mother to cough up protection money to the tune of 50% of her take.
-When Peter Gunn tells Fallon to lay off Mother, Fallon tells him to get lost.
-After Mother's is rocked by an explosion from dynamite planted by a couple of Fallon's goons, Gunn forces one of his men, Dave Green (Jack Weston) to drive to Mother's and threatens to kill him unless he phones Fallon and tells him to deliver $50,000 to the club or he (Green) will spill his guts to the cops.
+When Peter Gunn tells Fallon at the Elite Health Club where he is playing squash to lay off Mother, Fallon doesn't want to listen.
+After Mother's is rocked by an explosion from dynamite planted by a couple of Fallon's hoods, Gunn, taking matters into his own hands over Jacobi's objections, forces one of Fallon's men, Dave Green (Jack Weston), who we have seen earlier at Mother's as well as at the health club, to drive to Mother's.
+There Gunn threatens to kill Green until he phones Fallon and tells him to deliver $50,000 to the club or he (Green) will spill his guts to the police.
 This doesn't produce Fallon, but instead the two bogus cops from the beginning of the show.
-The cops knock off Green and are then shot by Lieutenant Jacoby and his men, who were alerted by Edie.
-Jacoby determines that a "little tailor" made the uniforms for the two cops -- he is found later at the bottom of the river.
-This show is full of noirish scenes, and includes a surprisingly sexy encounter between Gunn and Edie who flirt outside the back of Mother's after her song.
+They knock off Green and are then shot by Lieutenant Jacoby and his men, who were alerted by Edie.
+Jacoby determines that a "little tailor" who made the uniforms for the two cops for $10,000 was found at the bottom of the river.
+This show is full of noirish scenes, and includes a surprisingly sexy encounter between Gunn and Edie who flirt outside the back of Mother's after the first rendition of her song.

 - A Profound Gass -- as Gunn enters Mother's for the first time in the show